fhelwanger/ff8-card-manip/README.md

-    "ForcedIncr": 10, // Number of RNG additions when "Play" is selected "AcceptDelayFrame": 3, // Number of frames after selecting "Play" that RNG additions stop "Prompt": "> ", // The prompt string to display "Interactive": false // If should prompt for parameters in case they're not supplied }
+    "ForcedIncr": 10, // Number of RNG additions when "Play" is selected "AcceptDelayFrame": 3, // Number of frames after selecting "Play" that RNG additions stop "Prompt": "> ", // The prompt string to display "Interactive": false, // If should prompt for parameters in case they're not supplied "Win7": false // If should apply some settings to work better on Win7 }
 ```